-This task causes the modem to read the next 66 symbols as an 'Intermediate' or 'Last' block (the μ C should be able to tell from the 'Header' block how many blocks are in the frame and when to expect the 'Last' block).
+This task causes the modem to read the next 69 symbols as an 'Intermediate' or 'Last' block.
+(The $\mu$ C can tell from the 'Header' block how many blocks are in the frame and therefore when to expect the 'Last' block).

-In each case, it will decode the 66 symbols and place the resulting 12 bytes into the Data Block Buffer, setting the BFREE and IRQ bits of the Status Register to '1' when the task is complete.
+In each case, it will strip out the three 'S' symbols, de-interleave, and decode the remaining 66 symbols and place the resulting 12 bytes into the Data Block Buffer, setting the BFREE and IRQ bits of the Status Register to '1' when the task is complete.

-If an 'Intermediate' block is received, then the μ C should read out all 12 bytes from the Data Block Buffer and ignore the CRCERR bit of the Status Register, for a 'Last' block the μ C need only read the first 8 bytes from the Data Block Buffer, and the CRCERR bit in the Status Register will reflect the validity of the received CRC2 checksum.
+If an 'Intermediate' block is received, then the $\mu$ C should read out all 12 bytes from the Data Block Buffer and ignore the CRCERR bit of the Status Register.
+For a 'Last' block the $\mu$ C need only read the first 8 bytes from the Data Block Buffer, and the CRCERR bit in the Status Register will reflect the validity of the received CRC2 checksum.